Paulouuul/discord-lookup/README.md

 ## License

-This project is licensed under the MIT License - See [LICENSE](LICENSE) for full text.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for full text.

 ## Author